ylxdzsw/ECC_Attacks/README.md

 After the parties have agreed on a shared secret point, they can use it as the encryption key of any encryption method, for example AES, and from that point communicate securely through encryption.

 It is common to take one of the `𝑥` or `𝑦` coordinates ​​of the point, and use it.
 To maintain safety, it is recommended to hash the selected value and use only the hash result as an encryption key.
-In practice, sometimes the value is too big to be used an an encryption key.
+In practice, sometimes the value is too big to be used as an encryption key.
 For example, if the hash function used is SHA-1, its output length is `160 bit`, while AES encryption requires only `128 bit`.
 In such a case, it is customary to use only `128 bits` out of the `160`, and discard the rest.

 Anyway, at this point Alice and Bob agree on an encryption key, and they are the only ones who know it.
 From this point on they communicate through encryption, and anyone listening in the room cannot understand what they are saying.